cloudersolutions/website/src/content/news/strengthening-clouders-investor-base-with-cyber-technology-pioneers-mikko-hyppnen-tomi-tuominen-and-henri-lindberg.md

 Mikko, Tomi, and Henri make the investment through their joint venture [T2AB.VC](https://t2ab.vc/)

 > We’re very excited to get the best cyber security experts out there to join Clouder’s growth journey!
 With the advisory and experience from Mikko, Tomi, and Henri we can further focus our product’s relevant security features.
-Together we can bring more awareness to the commercial real estate industry about improving cyber security while getting real time access to accurate building data.
+Together we can bring more awareness to the commercial real estate industry about improving cyber security while getting real-time access to accurate building data.
 >
 > Tomi Grönlund, CEO & Founder at Clouder